iticek026/poc-trust-management/project/notes.md

     - [ ] create a movement controller
     - [ ] create a communication controller
     - [ ] create a detection controller
-  - [ ] refine calculateTrustLevel, in trust calculation there is not used previous trust score
+  - [x] refine calculateTrustLevel, in trust calculation there is not used previous trust score
+  - [ ] update authority trust level